Dronife/woods/README.md

 ## Forest buying site
 **About the site:**<br> You are able as a user to submit your forest to sell it.
-You will the base price for your forest.
-And after the specialis, who reviews client's submition will contact user with provided phone or email.<br><br>
+You will get base price for your forest.
+And after the specialis, who review client's submition will contact with user via provided phone or email.<br><br>
 **Functions:**
 1. As a client:
     * You are able to submit forest